Cromarty Firth and Forth to host first green freeports

 Scottish ministers later said they would pursue an alternative "green freeport" model, with additional standards around jobs and climate targets.

-The SNP's partners in government - the Scottish Greens - do not support the plan, arguing they are likely to result in "greenwashing" rather than genuine action on sustainability.
+The SNP's partners in government - the Scottish Greens - do not support the freeports, arguing they are likely to result in "greenwashing" rather than genuine action on sustainability.

 Greens MSP Ross Greer described freeports as a "Thatcherite gimmick" and voiced concern about potential abuse by criminals.